 Finn McMissile is a hybrid of several cars.
-The roof-line and doors are from a Volvo P1800, the car used by James Bond actor Roger Moore in the The Saint (1962), the grill and fenders are from a BMW 507 and many other elements are from an Aston Martin DB5, James Bond's trademark vehicle.
-(According to 'James Bond Vehicles' by John Cork and Collin Stutz, it never carried missiles, though.
-The Goldfinger (1964) version had machine guns where McMissile has his missiles.)
+The roof-line and doors are from a Volvo P1800, the car used by Sir Roger Moore in The Saint (1962), the grill and fenders are from a BMW 507, and many other elements are from an Aston Martin DB5, James Bond's trademark vehicle.
+(According to "James Bond Vehicles" by John Cork and Collin Stutz, it never carried missiles, though.
+The Goldfinger (1964) version had machine guns, where McMissile has his missiles.)

 At one point in the film, Mater is prompted to think of insurance agents, and he sings the State Farm Auto Insurance jingle, with modified lyrics.
 State Farm Insurance was one of the sponsors for the film, and Pixar created an animated television ad for them.

-The race car Francesco Bernoulli is based on a modern Formula 1 Grand Prix car and is named after the Bernoulli principle, which is the basis of the functioning of the aerodynamic wings found on Formula 1 cars such as Francesco.
+The race car "Francesco Bernoulli" is based on a modern Formula 1 Grand Prix car, and is named after the Bernoulli principle, which is the basis of the functioning of the aerodynamic wings found on Formula 1 cars such as Francesco.
 The Bernoulli principle is also the explanation of how automobile carburetors mix air and gasoline.
 Newer cars use fuel injection rather than the older carburetors.